 Now I could give you a list of lots of things to do to help you through this fear.
 Such as for example, practical stuff like doing your homework on the people who are going to be there; telling you not to just stay chatting to the people you know; don’t drink too much alcohol; and so on.

-But no I’m not going to give you those “useful tips” because you can Google them – they are all there!!
+But no I’m not going to give you those “useful tips” because you can Google them – they are all there!

 What I will tell you though is that, it’s been proven that a few sessions of Hypnotherapy usually between 3 – 6, will get you over your fear; bring down your Stress Response; boost your confidence easily and effortlessly, thereby enabling you to deliver your speech, give your presentation, participate in your networking event in a calm manner, full of self-assurance and easy.
 This means you’ve taken back control of those hindering negative emotions and actually you now can enjoy yourself.